furqattrade/DMR/README.md

     summary: "RabbitMQ node low disk space"
     description: "Less than 10 GB disk free.
 Could lead to message persistence issues."
 ```

+## Continuous Integration

+We use GitHub Actions for our CI pipeline.
+The following checks run automatically on all non-draft Pull Requests:

+- Linting
+- Type checking
+- Unit tests
+- Integration tests

+End-to-end (E2E) tests are also available but must be explicitly triggered by adding the `e2e` label to the PR.
+This is because E2E tests take approximately 5 minutes to complete and are only needed for certain changes.